Weyerhaeuser

 Weyerhaeuser offers health and dental coverage along with a flexible spending account for medical, dental or vision expenses.

-A 401(k) plan is offered that matches 70 cents to the dollar in company stock up to 7% of eligible pay.
+A 401(k) plan is offered that matches 50 cents to the dollar contributed up to 6% of eligible pay.
+Company contributions are fully vested in six years.

 Flexible work arrangements and job sharing are offered depending upon the position.
 Part-timers who work 25 hours a week can receive full benefits.